JboscoFrancis/SocialApp-like-twitter/README.md

 * Type on terminal window (cmd) "python manage.py runserver"
 * Terminal will start a server at "http://127.0.0.1:8000/"
 * Go to your browser url and enter the address http://127.0.0.1:8000/ and there you go.
-* login username bosco password github2021, login and enjoy **Note:** you must have python,django and pillow installed
+* login username bosco password github2021, login and enjoy.
+**Note:** you must have python,django and pillow installed